hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/131__Kalyan.md

 Namaste Sri Praveenji

 //Well, thats interesting.
-You objected to Rama and Krishna being called as a jIva ​by some quotations.//
+You objected to Rama and Krishna being called as a jIva by some quotations.//

 Because the Mahabharata does not give scope for such an interpretation.
 The central theme of Mbh is that when dharma declines, Ishwara himself descends to earth to restore order.
 In Mbh, this Ishwara is Krishna.
 Shankara also gives a similar summary in his intro to gita bhashya.